 - Extinguishing Campfires

 Properly extinguishing a campfire is important for safety.
-More than 80 percent of the campfire burns children receive stem from day-old fire sites that are still hot.
+Many of the campfire burns children receive stem from day-old fire sites that are still hot.

 - When extinguishing the fire, drown it with water.
 Make sure all embers, coals and sticks are wet.
 If you do not have water, use dirt.
 Mix plenty of soil and sand with the embers.
 Continue adding and stirring until all material is cooled.